 This trend is expected to continue.
 Economists anticipate that the United States job market will add 11.5 million jobs between 2016 and 2026.

 One other thing is growing, too: wages.
 The national labor cost is gradually increasing.
 In 2018, there was a 3.1 percent wage growth that the Federal Reserve warns may be “an ominous cost to business.”
 However, critics of the Fed say this is a sign of a healthy national economy.

-As the cost of wages increases, businesses that rely on labor to complete routine tasks such as inventory management, pick-and-pack, and shipping would be wise to automate as many processes as possible.
+As the cost of wages increases, businesses that rely on labor and logistics services to complete routine tasks such as inventory management, pick-and-pack, and shipping would be wise to automate as many processes as possible.
 Doing so will minimize hourly wage costs while systematizing key processes and reduce risk of human error.